Jermaine Kinsler

 Strengths

-• Raw athleticism and mobility.
-A background in basketball is evident in his fluid movement skills and coordination, which are rare for a player of his stature.
-[9, 16, 22]
+- Athleticism and Mobility: A background in basketball is evident in his fluid movement, coordination, and ability to change direction—traits that are uncommon for a player of his stature.
+This athleticism translates to pass-rush potential and the versatility to play multiple spots.

-• High developmental ceiling.
-As a relative newcomer to football, his best play is well ahead of him.
-[17] Was named the MVP at the 2024 Under Armour Camp, showcasing his immense raw talent against top competition.
-[6, 20]
+- High Developmental Ceiling: Described as an "untapped talent," Kinsler is still considered raw and is growing into his body, suggesting his best football is well ahead of him.
+He was named MVP at the 2024 Under Armour Camp, showcasing his elite upside against top competition.

 Areas to Improve